193: Lessons From The Fall And Rise Of Spirit Airlines With Ben Baldanza

 We started to reverse the trend of the P&L a little bit.
 A year later, we had started a process of converting the fleet from older MD-80 airplanes to the modern Airbus A320 airplanes, which is an airline flown all over the world, like the Boeing 737, a popular plane.
 The private equity owners that had bought Spirit had made an order for this plane and their investment thesis was, “If we can bring in new airplanes and someone who knows how to run an airline, maybe we can make some money and turn this thing around.”

-That is new for pilots.
-For about 1.5 years, almost 20% of our total pilot costs, which is a high cost for an airline, was paid to pilots who didn’t fly $1 of revenue because what they were doing was learning to apply the new airplane.
+That was new for pilots.
+For about pone and half years, almost 20% of our total pilot costs, which is a high cost for an airline, was paid to pilots who didn’t fly $1 of revenue because what they were doing was learning to fly the new airplane.
 About that time, in 2006, Oaktree Capital partnered with another equity firm called Indigo Partners, which had a good experience in low-cost airlines around the world.
 That’s when we decided that we’re going to take a different approach to be an airline.
 We had an epiphany, Mitch.
 This epiphany was, “What if we stopped competing for customers the way most airlines compete for customers?”

 What if we say, “We’re going to be the lowest price.
 We recognize every customer won’t want to fly with us that way, but we know that some certainly will.”
 We looked at all these surveys that we found and all these surveys said, “If you ask people how you choose the airline, you fly?”
 Overwhelmingly, the price was the number one reason that they picked one airline over another.
 Some people wanted a business class cabin.
 Some people cared about the frequent-flyer program, some people cared about the time of the flight or nonstop service versus connect service or other attributes.

 Overwhelmingly we said, “We think that if we can have a very simple four-part customer proposition, we can win a good share of a segment of the market.”
 That proposition was to have the lowest total price.
 If you fly on Spirit, you’re going to pay less in total than if you fly on another airline.
 Secondly, it will be clean, third, we’ll be friendly, and fourth, we will be reliable.
 If we said, “With those four things, we can win a lot of business.”
 There certainly will be people who don’t want to fly us because some things we have to do to make those four things come true will be alienating to some customers.
-We had this epiphany and we said, “That’s the way we’re going to compete for customers, lowest fare, clean, reliable, and friendly.Track what your customers do, not what they say.
-Click To Tweet
+We had this epiphany and we said, “That’s the way we’re going to compete for customers, lowest fare, clean, reliable, and friendly.”

 Ben, those are the four pillars of what I would imagine will make about any consumer-facing business a powerful proposition.
 When you did this and you used the term low-cost, where did the idea to advertise flights for $9 come from?